 2. The worship leader for today is Tim Snyder.

 SUN, AUG 17

 Pastor Sherri’s Vacation – August 11-19

-Pastor Sherri is scheduled to be on vacation with her family August 11 – 19.
-During her absence, Pastor Fay Lundin of Mowatt and College Park UMCs will be providing pastoral care.
+Pastor Sherri is on vacation with her family through August 19th.
+During her absence, Pastor Fay Lundin of Mowatt and College Park UMCs is providing pastoral care.
 She can be reached at (202) 215-5209.

 MAKING A DIFFERENCE

 (1) Imagine No Malaria